Proving Workforce Competence in NHS Bids: Training, Supervision & Assurance

 💻 Digital Competence: Often the Tie-Breaker

-Competence now includes digital safety and interoperability:
+Competence now includes digital safety and interoperability.
+Make this visible and measurable:

 📊 Workforce KPIs That Move Marks